Özkan Sümer

 Özkan Sümer (20 November 1940 – 22 December 2020) was a Turkish footballer, manager, and president of Trabzonspor (2001–2003).
-He played as a defender for Trabzonspor (and later coached the same club), Galatasaray SK, and the Turkey national football team.
+He played as a defender for Trabzonspor (and later coached the same club), Galatasaray, and the Turkey national team.

-Career

-Footballer
+Playing career

 Sümer was born in Maçka and started to play football in his home town's club of Trabzonspor.
 After some time at Kardemir Karabükspor and Akçaabat Sebatspor, Sümer rejoined Trabzonspor.
 He was a successful defender of his team.
 During this time, he earned the nickname Deve Özkan due to his tallness and stubborn rough playing temperament.

-Manager
+Managerial career

 After having ended his playing career, Sümer served as an instructor for a while at the TFF.
 He coached later the youth and amateur squads of Trabzonspor before he was appointed manager of the main team in 1978.

-Trabzonspor became Turkish 1st football league champion with Sümer as manager in the seasons 1978–79 and 1980–81.
-In 1981, he was appointed manager of the Turkey national football team.
+Trabzonspor became 1.Lig champion with Sümer as manager in the seasons 1978–79 and 1980–81.
+In 1981, he was appointed manager of the Turkey national team.
 The national team played two matches under his managership losing both.
-He then transferred to coach Galatasaray SK in the 1982–83 season.
+He then transferred to coach Galatasaray in the 1982–83 season.
 Sümer was manager again at Trabzonspor in the seasons 1984–85, 1990–91 and 1998.
 In the season 2000–01, he coached Mobellaspor, a TFF Second League club in Konya.